TeeblaQ1/zuriblogapp/README.md

 Zuri Django Blog is a blog application written using django on the backend.
 It is a blog that allows users to post articles, read and comment on articles.
 Users can signup, login, logout, reset password etc.

+## Website

+The application has been deployed on the web and it is available at [Zuri Django Blog](https://zuridjangoblog.herokuapp.com/).

 ## Installation

 Clone the django directory to your local folder